 Looking after diabetes in hospital can be a challenge as everything is different from the usual routine at home.
 Food, activity and medications are often not the same, and the fact that people are stressed, both physically and mentally, contributes to variable blood sugars.

-It is best if the person with diabetes comes to the hospital with a list of their usual medications, and particularly the names and doses of their diabetes medications, especially the doses and types of insulin.
-If the person you support is on a “basal/bolus” routine of slow acting insulin once a day and variable amounts of fast-acting with meals to cover food and to “correct” high sugar, don’t call this “sliding scale” if asked.
-Often the staff may interpret this as only fast-acting insulin to “correct” a high sugar premeal and won’t include a set amount to cover food.
-Often they also won’t use basal or slow acting insulin.
+It is best if you come to the hospital with a list of your usual medications, and particularly the names and doses of your diabetes medications, especially the doses and types of insulin.
+If you are on a “basal/bolus” routine of slow acting insulin once a day and variable amounts of fast-acting with meals to cover food and to “correct” high sugar, don’t call this “sliding scale” if asked.
+Often the staff may interpret this as only fast-acting insulin to “correct” a high sugar pre-meal and won’t include a set amount to cover food.
+Often they also won’t use basal or slow-acting insulin.
 Using “sliding scale” insulin with only fast-acting can result in a wide variation in blood sugars.

-If the person you support normally adjusts their own insulin at home, ask the physician if they can continue to adjust and administer their own insulin in hospital.
-Sometimes they may not be able to temporarily, as they may be too sick, but once they are feeling better they will have a better idea of doses of insulin to match with their food than having a “set” amount ordered.
-If the person going into the hospital is on an insulin pump, they may need to explain to staff how this works.
-If it is a scheduled hospital admission, they should work with their healthcare team in order to continue using the pump in hospital.
-They will need to bring extra set changes with them.
+If you normally adjust your own insulin at home, ask your physician if you can continue to adjust and administer your own insulin in hospital.
+Sometimes you may not be able to temporarily, as you may be too sick, but once you are feeling better you will have a better idea of doses of insulin to match with your food rather than having a “set” amount ordered.
+If you are on an insulin pump, you may need to explain to staff how this works.
+If it is a scheduled hospital admission, you should work with your healthcare team in order to continue using the pump in hospital.
+You will need to bring extra set changes with you.

-It is also important to have a treatment for low blood sugars handy so the person with diabetes can self-treat.
-They should however mention that they are having symptoms of low blood sugars immediately to staff.
+It is also important to have a treatment for low blood sugars handy so you can self-treat.
+You should however mention that you are having symptoms of low blood sugars immediately to staff.

 Avoiding hospital admissions is also important.
 Having the diabetes team develop a plan to manage sick days can be helpful.
 This may include what types of medicines to discontinue if there is vomiting and dehydration, how to manage blood sugars – both highs and lows – when to test for ketones in the urine or blood and how much extra insulin to take if ketones and high blood sugars are present.
 Having a yearly flu shot can also help avoid admissions in adults.

-When new medications are started, always ask if they might affect blood sugars.
+When new medications are started, always ask if they might affect your blood sugars.
 For example, steroids or prednisone can greatly increase blood sugars.
-When your loved one leaves hospital, be sure they have a list of any new medications or changes in doses of medications.
-Finally, it always helps for the person living with diabetes to have a friend or family member advocate for them while they are in hospital.
+When you leave hospital, be sure you have a list of any new medications or changes in doses of medications.
+Finally, it always helps to have a friend or family member advocate for you while you are in hospital.